 About the Author

-Stephen Furnari is a Florida attorney who takes on pro bono guardianship cases for low income parents of special needs children.
-Furnari is developing the Guardianship Project, a low cost legal service that helps parents of special needs children apply for guardianship by combining group coaching and traditional, but unbundled, legal services.
+Stephen Furnari is a Florida attorney and the founder of Guardians Project, a low cost legal service that helps parents get guardianship for their children with disabilities easily and affordably.
 Stephen lives in Flagler Beach, Florida with his wife Kristi (who serves on the Board of the 5P- Society) and three daughters, including 8 year old Katie who is affected by the disorder.
 Connect with Stephen on Twitter @stephenfurnari.